Prior Robotics: A “Car Project” to create a self-driving, autonomous, Robotic Automobile.

 It is an old story that many have asked about.

-This was way before Tesla, and Waymo even existed, and this was also before the big automotive manufacturers seriously looked into this technology.
+This was way before Tesla, and Waymo even existed, and this was also before the big automotive manufacturers seriously investigated this technology.

 One member of CYCOGS®